FAI-CIVL/FAI-Airscore/README.md

 #### environment variables
 - Defines.py - Reads defines.yaml file
 - defines.yaml - environment variables, DB connection info, folder structure, logins etc
-- secrets.yaml - DB connection info, logins etc
+- secret.yaml - DB connection info, logins etc
 - logger.py - log file setup
-- .env contians environment variables used in the docker compose files.
+- .env contains environment variables used in the docker compose files.

 ## License
 Apart from igc_lib which has a MIT license and bootstrap all rest of the code is provided under the GPL License version 2 described in the file "Copying".